 In the area of arts and culture, the University of Oklahoma plays a unique role as a nationally recognized center in the state and Southwest for selected artistic and cultural activities.
 The University’s artistic and cultural activities advance knowledge; enrich the campus and community; enhance Oklahoma’s quality of life; and contribute to the state’s development, attractiveness and prosperity.

-Achievement and maintenance of high academic standards entitle the University of Oklahoma to accredited membership in the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Achievement and maintenance of high academic standards entitle the University of Oklahoma to accredited membership in the Higher Learning Commission.
 See the Accreditation website for more information.